drwetter/testssl.sh/Readme.md

 Bug reports are important.
 It makes this project more robust.

-Please file bugs in the issue tracker @ github.
+Please file bugs in the issue tracker @ GitHub.
 Do not forget to provide detailed information, see template for issue, and further details @ https://github.com/drwetter/testssl.sh/wiki/Bug-reporting.
 Nobody can read your thoughts -- yet.
 And only agencies your screen ;-)

 You can also debug yourself, see [here](https://github.com/drwetter/testssl.sh/wiki/Findings-and-HowTo-Fix-them).